KirillOsenkov/QuickInfo/README.md

 Type `?` for help.

+## Historical information

+It all started when I caught myself using the Windows Calc to convert a hex color to RGB.
+I thought to myself: _this is ridiculous_, I'm sitting in front of a supercomputer and punching buttons one by one instead of getting an immediate answer as I type it in.

+I kept catching myself, _how do I generate a random Guid from command line_? _Which is a good unit-converter app without ads_? _What is 130000 * (96 - 36) / 192_?
+I've realized that there are apps and websites to answer all these, but it will take me longer to find a good app than to calculate the answer myself.

+So I got into the mindset of "does this question have a single, well defined, computable answer"?
+"Can I type the question into a simple search box and expect a computer to give an immediate result?"
+Turns out, this class of questions is more expansive than one might think.
+I'm thinking of adding ToString() syntax for DateTime, string.Format cheat sheet, some man pages that I often look up, basically make carefully curated information easily accessible from a simple search box.
+I think it'll be beneficial to centralize all these little lookup utilities and make it so I can customize and extend it to fit my needs.

 ## Contributing

 Feel free to open issues to suggest/propose ideas.
 If you want to contribute a PR, please open an issue first so we can discuss.
 I will consider accepting high quality pull requests, however in each case I will decide whether the PR adds a solution that fits the spirit of what I want to achieve.
 Sorry if I decline too specific or exotic functionality.
 I also can't add answers that won't be useful to the majority of users.